joshbegley/nyt-latest/README.md

 `After a series of legislative losses, the chance for President Biden to fulfill a promise by nominating a Black woman was seen by progressives as a chance to show he could still bring about change.`\
 https://nytimes.com/2022/01/26/us/politics/democrats-stephen-breyer-retirement.html?searchResultPosition=7

-**‘Sundown’ Review: Stuck in Shallow Waters in Acapulco**\
+**‘Sundown’ Review: Stuck in the Shallow Waters of Acapulco**\
-`In this Michel Franco film, a family escapes to the beach in Acapulco, the onetime sun-baked paradise that has become an epicenter of violence.`\
+`In this Michel Franco film, a family group escapes to the beach in Acapulco, the onetime sun-baked paradise that has become an epicenter of violence.`\
 https://nytimes.com/2022/01/26/movies/sundown-review.html?searchResultPosition=8

 **A New Ethical Debate Looms for the Baseball Hall of Fame**\